gabdumal/abntypst/template/style.typ

 #let font_size_for_level_2_headings = 13pt
 #let font_size_for_level_3_and_beyond_headings = 12pt
 #let font_size_for_common_text = 12pt
+// Smaller text must be used for: quotations with more than 3 lines, footnotes, page numbering, cataloging-in-publication, references and caption of figures and tables.
 #let font_size_for_smaller_text = 10pt

 // ## Spacing — NBR 14724:2024 5.2, NBR 6022:2018 6.1